learn-co-curriculum/phase-3-active-record-migrations/README.md

 the code to execute when the migration is **rolled back**.
 Think of it like "do" and "undo."

 Let's take a look at how to finish off our `CreateArtists` migration, which will generate our `artists` table with the appropriate columns.
+Remember, table names are **plural**, so we're creating an `artists` table, which we'll use with an `Artist` class.

 ```ruby
 # db/migrate/20210716095220_create_artists.rb